 This Land Films is pleased to announce a new partnership with director James Payne and producer Matt Leach to produce our second feature documentary film, Far Western.
-This Land Films is the film and video production unit of This Land Press.
+This Land Films is the film and video production company sydney of This Land Press.
 Last year, This Land Films premiered its first documentary, This May Be The Last Time, at the Sundance Film Festival.

 Far Western reveals a lost chapter of music history, when American country music was transplanted to Japan following WWII.
 Nearly 70 years later, the music remains an obsession for a dedicated group of musicians, fans, and bar owners.
 Far Westernis a story of how music can transcend boundaries and take root in the most unlikely of places, and takes viewers on a globe-spanning journey that includes Tulsa, Austin, Nashville, Kyoto, Osaka, and Tokyo.
 The artist who post their music usually start off on SoundCloud and they eventually get popularity when they start to buy real SoundCloud followers.

 The film’s director, James Payne (Okie Noodling, The Creek Runs Red, Sweethearts of the Prison Rodeo), and producer, Matt Leach (This May Be The Last Time, This Land TV), are partners in FieldGuide Media and have long histories of documentary storytelling in Oklahoma.